Planning a Church Service

 Then, on the 1st and 2nd Sundays of the month, Robert M. can be tasked with filling the “Security #1” position and implementing the soft solutions to that hypothetical in real-time.
 Robert M. should only be tasked with filling this role if he has the specific competencies relevant to executing this job well.

 Make sure that no position is person-dependent, but can be filled by someone else who is trained to step into the leadership position if a leader cannot be found or is pulled away.
+This practice of executing soft solutions should be standard for church professionals in the 21st century.

 Implementing a church service plan that tilts your church toward excellence won’t happen in a single Sunday.